-At present there are 9 Berufsgenossenschaften responsible for different branches of industry.
-The law states that their prime responsibility is to prevent occupational accidents and diseases, to eliminate work-related health hazards, and, should an insured event occur, to compensate the injured person, the relatives or the surviving dependents.
+At present there are 26

+Berufsgenossenschaften divided according to the branch of industry with which they are concerned.
+The law states that their prime responsibility is to prevent occupational accidents and diseases, to eliminate workrelated health hazards, and, should an insured event occur, to compensate the injured person, the relatives or the surviving dependents.